 Chinese New Year Flowers

-For the second year running, the Hong Kong flower markets that pop up in Victoria Park and other locations around the city have been cancelled.
-But, that doesn’t mean you can’t get your flower fix.
+The Hong Kong flower markets that pop up in Victoria Park and other locations around the city are back for 2023 for you to get your flower fix.
 You’ll see florists and nurseries overflowing at this time of year and a stroll through the Mong Kong flower markets can make for a lovely day out with the kids.

 Some popular plants to decorate your home to welcome the new year include: